By-Laws of the Calgary Junior Chess Club (CJCC)

-1. The executive shall consist of a past-president, president, vice-president, secretary, treasurer, honorary director(s), four directors, two junior representatives, junior coordinator each holding office for a term of one year (with the exception of the immediate past-president who can stay on the board for two years since his/her resignation).
+The executive shall consist of a Past-President, President, Vice-President, Secretary, Treasurer, Honorary Director(s), up to four Directors, two Junior Representatives, and Tournament Coordinator each holding office for a term of one year (with the exception of the immediate past-president who can stay on the board for more than 1 year).

-2. The immediate past-president and honorary director(s) shall be voting members of the board and eligible to participate in board meetings.
+The immediate past-president and Honorary Director(s) shall be voting members of the board and eligible to participate in board meetings.

-3. The president, secretary, vice-president, and treasurer shall possess signing authority.
-The president and treasurer shall be the primary signing officers.
-If either the president or secretary could not sign, then the other two officers can fulfill this responsibility.
+The President, Secretary, Vice-President, and Treasurer shall possess signing authority.
+The President and Treasurer shall be the primary signing officers.
+If either the President or Secretary could not sign, then the other two officers can fulfill this responsibility.

-(a) The president shall work with the secretary to call and prepare the agenda for all board meetings.
-S/he must chair (present) in all meetings.
+The President shall work with the Secretary to call and prepare the agenda for all board meetings.

 (b) The president cannot vote in any meetings, except in the case of a tie-breaking vote.

-(c) The president shall work to improve the CJCC’s relationships with other chess organizations, including Chess In The Library (2011), the Calgary Chess Club, the Roving ChessNuts, the Alberta Chess Association, the Chess n’ Math Association, and the Chess Federation of Canada.
+(c) The president shall work to improve the CJCC’s relationships with other chess organizations, including Chess In The Library, the Calgary Chess Club, the Roving ChessNuts, the Alberta Chess Association, the Chess n’ Math Association, and the Chess Federation of Canada.